 Finally, make sure to only use canned kidney beans for this recipe.
 Using dried kidney beans in a slow cooker can lead to food poisoning.
 Learn more here.

 Slow Cooker Stewed Kidney Beans, Carrots and Chard with Bulgur

-1 large leek (white part only), thinly sliced
+1 large leek (white part only; thoroughly cleaned), thinly sliced

 4 garlic cloves, chopped

 1 cup broth (I used fake chicken broth)

 2 Tbsp pomegranate molasses

 2-3 Tbsp reduced sodium soy sauce